ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/creating-a-cluster-with-pulumi/guide.it-it.md

 ---
 title: Creating a cluster with Pulumi
-excerpt: 'Creates an OVHcloud Managed Kubernetes Service cluster with Pulumi'
+excerpt: 'Create an OVHcloud Managed Kubernetes Service cluster with Pulumi'
 updated: 2023-09-18
 ---

-**Last updated 18th September 2023**

 <style>
  pre {